 Must: Have adequate food for your entire hike PLUS one day.
-Be well hydrated before your hike and carry 2 liters of water on your hike.
-Either have extra water or know that you can get access to extra if you get stuck out longer than expected.
+Be well hydrated before your trek and carry 2 liters of water on the trail.
+Either have extra water or know that you can get additional access if you get stuck out longer than expected.
 Always have a water purification method with you (tablets, filter, or stove).

 Bonus: You can use a carbohydrate based replacement drink to give you extra energy.

 You may have to fix stuff, including your body

 Must: This is relatively simple carry a first aid kit.
 You can make one or buy one.
 If you make one make sure that it has all the needed supplies to handle basic first aid for the backwoods.
 Look for a first aid kit that has signaling devices in it (whistle / reflective paper).

 Tip: You should also have taken at least an introductory first aid course if you plan to hike regularly.
 If you plan on extended outings, consider taking a wilderness first aid training class.
 Like your map and compass, your ability to deal with emergencies comes with training.

 Tip: Even though not part of the list, toilet paper, and simple anti-bacterial hand wash should be in your pack.
 Some of the backcountry water-borne illnesses may be due to poor potty hygiene, not lousy water.

 Must: Fixing your equipment is a reality in the backwoods.
 Whether it be replacing a shoelace or fixing a busted backpack, you’ll need the essential tools to do this.
 These items may include knives, multi-tool, scissors, pliers, screwdriver, trowel/shovel, duct tape, cord, cable ties.

 Tip: Some of your “repair” items can be used or be part of your first aid supplies.
 You can find creative ways to use all of them in different situations.